GiorgioMB/UniversityProjects/BSDSA/ImageCNN/README.md

   - Training the model with optimized hyperparameters.
   - Visualizing feature maps to understand model decisions and enhance explainability.

-## Technologies Used
+## Libraries Used
+- TensorFlow
+- Optuna
-- Python
+- Sci-kit Learn
-- TensorFlow/Keras
+- Kaggle
-- Various libraries for data manipulation and visualization.

 ## Usage
 To explore these notebooks, you can clone the repository and run the Jupyter notebooks in an environment that supports TensorFlow and Keras.